Posted on: August 15, 2018in Blog

-Some case teams are aware of the complexities involved and do their best to employ best practices in order to avoid potential review pitfalls.
-However, too many case teams ignore expert advice and take perceived “shortcuts,” which adds additional expenses and lengthy delays to the overall review process.
+If you are aware of the complexities involved in the document review process, then it will be easier to avoid common pitfalls.
+However, too many case teams ignore expert advice and take perceived “shortcuts” to the process.
+This can add additional expenses and lengthy delays to the review.

-Here is a list of 9 key points all legal teams should consider prior to starting document review.
+Here are 9 key points all legal teams should consider prior to starting document review:

-Litigation review platforms have different functionalities available to reviewers depending on the type of document review being performed.
-Legal teams should take the time to understand the differences between native file and image review functionality in their chosen review platform, especially when it comes to tasks, such as printing.
+Litigation review platforms have different functionalities available to reviewers.
+The capabilities used depend on the type of document review being performed.
+You need to know the difference between native file and image review functionality in your chosen review platform.
+This is particularly important when it comes to tasks, such as printing.

 Native files do not have set page counts.
-Page counts for native files are determined by a person’s individual computer settings when they open a file in its native source application.
+Individual computer settings will determine page counts when a file is opened in its native source application.
 Page counts can change from computer to computer, which is one of the many reasons legal teams choose to convert ESI to image format.

-2. What is the overall goal/objective for this review?
+2. What is the overall goal or objective for this review?

 Is it a standard document review for production?
 Is it review for an investigation?
 Is the case team reviewing for privilege?
 Is the case team preparing for depositions or preparing witnesses and experts?
 The overall end-goal for the document review being performed will determine the workflows legal teams will need to setup.